 I was raised in a family with close ties and with protective parents.
 My whole world rotated around my family and I almost knew nothing about real life.
 I was completely dependent and being a girl growing up in Saudi Arabia made it more difficult.

 When I turned 17, the little shy introvert girl, had to leave the safety of her home and to go live on her own and become suddenly a very independent semi-adult.
-I am consciously saying little girl and not teenager as I think my personality and skills were not developed to the level you would expect of a teenager.
+I am consciously saying little girl and not a teenager as I think my personality and skills were not developed to the level you would expect of a teenager.
 Another transition that my life journey decided to skip.

 I remember my parents talking to me about most of the logistics of the move and how I should look after myself and behave.
 They had high expectations.
-However, I don’t remember we ever talked about separation, independence, loneliness, meeting new people, stress of not fitting in and the 100 fears I had.
+However, I don’t remember we ever talked about separation, independence, loneliness, meeting new people, the stress of not fitting in, and the 100 fears I had.